Diggs, Jr., Ph.D.

 In 1999 Diggs was named Texas "Professor of the Year" by The Carnegie Foundation for the Advancement of Teaching and the Council for the Advancement and Support of Education.

 Evolution and Human Health - the Hunter-Gatherer Within: Health and the Natural Human Diet (2013) is available in the AC bookstore, from the publisher or at Amazon.com.

 Illustrated Flora of East Texas, upon completion this will be a 3-volume illustrated taxonomic treatment of the 3,402 species of vascular plants occurring in the East Texas Region.
 Volume 1 of this work (Introduction, Ferns, Gymnosperms, and Monocots) is available from the publisher or Amazon.com or online (free of charge in pdf format) and Vols.
 2 and 3 (Dicots) will be available in the future.
 This is the second publication of the Illustrated Texas Floras Project, a collaborative effort between the Botanical Research Institute of Texas (BRIT) in Fort Worth and the Austin College Center for Environmental Studies.
 It is authored by George Diggs of Austin College, Barney Lipscomb and Robert O'Kennon of BRIT, and Monique Reed of College Station.
 The first publication of the project was Shinners & Mahler's Illustrated Flora of North Central Texas (also available from the publisher or Amazon.com or online free of charge in pdf format).

-Other Research Interests: Evolutionary medicine, ancestral human diets, and the effects of plant defense compounds on human health
+Other Research Interests: Evolutionary health, ancestral human diets, and the effects of plant defense compounds on human health

 Diggs, G.M.
 Jr. 2017.
 Evolutionary Mismatch: Implications Far Beyond Diet and Exercise.
 Journal of Evolution and Health.
 Vol. 2: Iss.
 1, Article 3.